aeonSolutions/AeonLabs-Smart-Home-Management-Devices-Wall-Mount-4-LCD-TFT-Display/README.md

 ## Fabrication of a Glossy Black Acrylic wall mount

-In the folder CNC are the files for fabrication of a wall mounting housing made to fit a 4"TFT LCD display , and compatible to exiting wall mounted junction boxes.
+In the folder CNC is the files for the fabrication of a wall-mounting housing made to fit a 4"TFT LCD display, and compatible with existing wall-mounted junction boxes.
 For instance the OEM B45V4 and B65V4 boxes.

 <p align="center">
    <img src="https://github.com/aeonSolutions/AeonLabs-Smart-Home-Management-Devices-Wall-Mount-4-LCD-TFT-Display/blob/main/Designs/CNC_wall_mount_acrylic.jpg" height=450>